Auburn University: Post-Civil War

 The school reopened in 1866 after the end of the Civil War, its only closure.
 In 1872, control of the institution was transferred from the Methodist Church to the State of Alabama for financial reasons.
-The Reconstruction-era Alabama government placed the school under the provisions of the Morrill Act as a land-grant institution, the first in the South to be established separately from the state university.
+The Reconstruction-era Alabama government placed the school under the provisions of the Morrill Act as a land-grant institution, the first in the South to be established separately from the state university, which in this case was the University of Alabama.
 This act provided for 240,000 acres (971 km^{2}) of Federal land to be sold to provide funds for an agricultural and mechanical school.
-As a result, in 1872 the school was renamed the Agricultural and Mechanical College of Alabama.
+As a result, in 1872 the school was renamed to the Agricultural and Mechanical College of Alabama.

 Under the act's provisions, land-grant institutions were also supposed to teach military tactics and train officers for the United States military.
 In the late 19th century, most students at the Agricultural and Mechanical College of Alabama were enrolled in the cadet program, learning military tactics and training to become officers.
 Each county in the state was allowed to nominate two cadets to attend the college free of charge.

 The university's original curriculum focused on engineering and agriculture.
 This trend changed under the guidance of William Leroy Broun, who taught classics and sciences and believed both disciplines were important for the growth of the university and the individual.
 In 1892, two historic events occurred: women were admitted to the Agricultural and Mechanical College of Alabama, and football was played as a school sport.
 Eventually, football replaced polo as the main sport on campus.
 The college was renamed the Alabama Polytechnic Institute (API) in 1899, largely because of Broun's influence.